The American College of Obstetricians and Gynecologists makes the following recommendations regarding breast and labial surgery in adolescents:

 At the time of puberty, the labia minora enlarge and grow to adult size.
 The normal labia minora can have marked variation in size, shape, and appearance (6).
 Asymmetry is common and may be seen as a normal variant.
 Despite increased awareness and focus on the appearance of the external genitalia, no consensus on the definition of labial hypertrophy or criteria for surgical intervention has been established (7).
 Mechanisms proposed for labial hypertrophy include congenital malformations, trauma, infection, and manual manipulation (through stretching or pressure).
 Surgical correction has been suggested based on length, appearance, and functional symptoms.
 Increasing trends in pubic hair removal, exposure to idealized images of genital anatomy, and increasing awareness of cosmetic vaginal surgery have been proposed as reasons for the increased interest in labial surgery (8, 9).
 The size of the labia minora can be functionally or psychologically distressing to adolescents.
 Symptoms of irritation, pain (especially with activity), and interference with menstrual hygiene or sexual relations may be reported.
 The adolescent patient also may express distress about the cosmetic appearance or visibility of the labia minora through formfitting clothing.
 Parents, unaware of the normal variation of labia minora anatomy, also may have concerns about their children’s anatomical differences based on their own body appearance.
 Although there may be a perception that labiaplasty is a minor procedure, serious complications can occur (eg, pain, painful scarring, dyspareunia, hematoma, edema, and infection).

 When adolescents seek medical treatment, the first step is often education and reassurance regarding normal variation in anatomy, growth, and development.
 Nonsurgical comfort and cosmetic measures may be offered, including supportive garments, personal hygiene measures (such as use of emollients), arrangement of the labia minora during exercise, and use of formfitting clothing.
-If emotional discomfort or symptoms persist, then surgical correction can be considered.
+Surgical correction (labiaplasty) in girls younger than 18 years should be considered only in those with significant congenital malformation, or persistent symptoms that the physician believes are caused directly by labial anatomy, or both.
+Physicians should be aware that surgical alteration of the labia that is not necessary to the health of the adolescent, who is younger than 18 years, is a violation of federal criminal law (10).
+At least half of the states also have laws criminalizing labiaplasty under certain circumstances, and some of these laws apply to minors and adults.
+Obstetrician–gynecologists should be aware of federal and state laws that affect this and similar procedures.

 Breast Reduction Surgery